germannp/acbeo.ch/README.md

 The code is organized as follows: Django project folder, `acbeo`, contains the settings.
 In particular, `acbeo/settings.py` reads secrets from environmental variables, which need to be configured for deployment.
-The logic is organized in two Django apps: `news` contains the front page and user management and `trainings` the tool for organizing trainings.
+The logic is organized in Django apps: `news` contains the front page and user management, `trainings` the tool for organizing trainings, and `bookkeeping` the tool for creating reports and bills during a training.
 Within each app `url.py` contains paths to views, which load, manipulate, and save models mapped to the database, and render data and forms in templates.

 To customize Bootstrap, it's source code and [SASS](https://sass-lang.com/) are required.
 These can be installed using `$ nmp i bootstrap@5.2.0 sass`.
 Then the stylesheets can be